Jewish Racism Ignored in Leo Frank Musical ‘Parade’

-• One reviewer of Parade writes of the “young, lying female employees claiming that Frank has sexually abused them,” but Frank’s main attorney admitted in open court that Frank’s lewd behavior was “a sign that we are getting more broad-minded…[D]eliver me from one of these prudish fellows that never looks at a girl and never puts his hands on her…” A dozen adolescent girls gave such powerful testimony about Leo Frank’s sexual harassment at the factory that none of his bevy of highly paid attorneys dared to cross-examine them—not one.
+• One reviewer of Parade writes of the “young, lying female employees claiming that Frank has sexually abused them,” but Frank’s main attorney admitted in open court that Frank’s lewd behavior was “a sign that we are getting more broad-minded…[D]eliver me from one of these prudish fellows that never looks at a girl and never puts his hands on her…” Twenty adolescent girls and young women gave such powerful testimony about Leo Frank’s sexual harassment at the factory that none of his bevy of highly paid attorneys dared to cross-examine them—not one.
 (Pages 107-123.)

 • Frank supporters tried to hire a Black woman named Annie Maude Carter to slip Conley some poison while he was in jail waiting to testify at Frank’s new-trial hearing.
 She identified the plotters in open court as prominent members of the Jewish community.
 (Pages 262-263.)

 • Leo Frank refused to take an oath on the Bible, and then refused to be cross-examined by prosecutors.
 But James Conley withstood 16 hours of cross-examination—under oath.
 (Pages 92ff, 122, 136-140, 362-382.)

 • Uhry’s Parade slanders Prosecutor Hugh Dorsey, but it was Dorsey who allowed Blacks to testify in an American courtroom, a truly unprecedented advancement in civil rights.
 Leo Frank’s attorneys fought this tooth and nail and did everything they could to keep Blacks from participating in any part of the trial.
 Uhry’s script does not complain about the all-white jury because it was Frank’s attorneys—not Georgia prosecutors—who used their power to eliminate Blacks from the jury pool.
 Dorsey later became governor of Georgia, whereupon he forcefully condemned the racial violence in his state and in America.
 The NAACP declared that Governor Dorsey’s stand “greatly enhanced the significance of the anti-lynching crusade.”
 Frank’s B’nai B’rith and all Jewish organizations were totally absent from the anti-lynching movement.
 In fact, Leo Frank’s main appeals attorney, Louis Marshall, the founder and president of the American Jewish Committee, fought to undermine anti-lynching legislation, calling it “unconstitutional” and a violation of “state’s rights.”
 (Pages 88, 478-479.)